Product Review

 • First-time international travelers

-• Families needing to charge multiple devices
+• Families with multiple devices

 • Budget-conscious travelers